davidwieler/TimeyTweet/README.md

 </script>
 ```

-**Put this DIV on in your HTML file where you want the tweets to display:**
+**Put this DIV in your HTML file where you want the tweets to display:**
 ```html
 <div id="timeytwitter"></div>
 ```